xsj378/federated-unlearning/README.md

-# From remembering to forgetting
+# From federated learning to unlearning

+sd